-MILL OPERATOR (MP11)
+MILL OPERATOR (MP11) Technical Certificate of Credit

 The Mill Operator certificate program teaches students to effectively operate milling machinery.
 Students become proficient in blueprint reading, general mathematical operations, and are provided the necessary knowledge and skills to obtain employment as a milling machinist.